JumboCode/django-postgres-tutorial/Readme.md

 Navigate to the "deploy" tab on your app, scroll down to "manual deploy" and click "deploy branch" ![heroku_manually_deply](./screenshots/heroku_manual_deploy.png)

+##### Hit the Production API

+Make sure you've done everything correctly by hitting the production api route, [https://jcdjangopostgres.herokuapp.com/api/sleds/](https://jcdjangopostgres.herokuapp.com/api/sleds/) and see if your list sleds gets returned.
+Hopefully it works!

 ##### Notes and Other Resources

 * https://devcenter.heroku.com/articles/django-app-configuration